TerenceTamuka/individual-fullstack-project/README.md

 __Leaderboard page - Mobile Scores__ ![Leaderboard page - Mobile Scores](media/MobileHighscorespageLighthouseTestScores.png)

+Lighthouse testing evaluates a website’s performance, accessibility, best practices, and SEO.
+Here’s why running these tests for this site was important:

+*Performance:* Ensures the site loads quickly, enhancing user experience and retention.

+*Accessibility:* Verifies that the site is usable by people with disabilities, broadening your audience.

+*Best Practices:* Checks for code quality and security issues, reducing potential vulnerabilities.

+*SEO:* Optimizes the site for search engines, increasing visibility and traffic.

 ## User Story Testing

 __1__ - As a **user** I want **to easily start the quiz from the home screen** so that **I can quickly begin answering questions**.